MuresanVladMihail/CLove/README.md

 CLove
 =====
-CLove is a simple, easy to learn and use 2D game framework tested on Mac/Linux/Windows/Web, made in C with OpenGLES 2 which uses Lua and FH as scripting language.
+CLove is a simple, easy to learn and use 2D game framework tested on Mac/Linux/Windows/Web, made in C with OpenGL ES 2.0 which uses Lua and FH as scripting languages.

 How to build
 ============